 Memberships of associations or organizations

-The Doe Run Company participates on the boards and/or committee activities for a variety of industry organizations, including:
+The Doe Run Company participates on the boards and/or committees for a variety of industry organizations, including:

 International Lead Association